 Given the reality of the previous paragraph, the Debtor began, with the knowledge of the relevant parties and the Court, to liquidate its inventory and receivables.
-To this end the Debtor did have to order additional product as circumstances occasionally required.
+To this end the Debtor did have to order additional product as circumstances occasionally required to fill occasional orders.